[HISTORY: Adopted by the City Council of the City of Roseville as indicated in article histories. Amendments noted where applicable.]

 [Amended 7-27-1999 by Ord.
 No. 1125; 9-24-2013 by Ord.
 No. 1264

 A person who violates this article is guilty of a misdemeanor punishable by imprisonment for not more than 93 days or a fine of not more than $500, or both.

 [Adopted 2-28-1984 by Ord.
 No. 895 as Ch.
 160 of the 1984 Code]

 As used in this article, the following terms shall have the meanings indicated:

-No person shall, for the purpose of causing a condition of intoxication, euphoria, excitement, exhilaration, stupefaction or dulling of the senses or nervous system, intentionally smell or inhale the fumes of any model glue, intentionally drink, eat or otherwise introduce any model glue into the respiratory or circulatory system or possess with intent to inhale or consume such model glue into the respiratory or circulatory system.
+No person shall, for the purpose of causing a condition of intoxication, euphoria, excitement, exhilaration, stupefaction or dulling of the senses or nervous system, intentionally smell or inhale the fumes of any chemical agent, intentionally drink, eat or otherwise introduce any chemical agent into the respiratory or circulatory system or possess with intent to inhale or consume such chemical agent into the respiratory or circulatory system.
 This shall not prohibit the inhalation of any anesthesia for medical or dental purposes.